 Class of 2022

-Back for her second summer as a LEO intern, but first summer in person, is Brigid, an Economics and Mathematics double major from Warren, New Jersey.
+Back for her second school year as a LEO intern is Brigid, an Economics and Mathematics double major from Warren, New Jersey.
 She’ll be continuing her role as a Project Design Research Assistant, working closely with LEO’s research team in the project development process.

-In her time outside of LEO, this coming fall Brigid will be president of the Economics Club here at Notre Dame.
+In her time outside of LEO, Brigid is president of the Economics Club here at Notre Dame.
 The Economics Club seeks to connect economics students with more opportunities to dive into the major and apply their passion into new research, careers, and other spaces.

 We also asked Brigid about her favorite spot at Notre Dame: “My favorite spot on campus is definitely the Grotto—it doesn't get much more beautiful or peaceful than there.”